 Tile is a wise pet-friendly flooring option for the dog or cat owner who worries about scratches and scuff marks.
 Even if you have large dogs, quality tile won’t scratch like hardwood can.
 And unlike other surfaces, your cat can’t shred it or use it as a scratching post.
 Plus, if your pet has an accident, it’s simple to clean and it won’t hold the odor.
 Just be sure to scrub the grout too.
 If you install wood-look tile, don’t forget to purchase a cozy bed for your pet.
 Tile flooring is hard and cold to sleep on.

 One more piece of advice: if you share your home with four-legged occupants, opt for medium- to light-colored tile.
-Darker floors will show every strand of hair (already have this problem?
-See these pet hair vacuums) and every tiny paw-print.
+Darker floors will show every strand of hair and every tiny paw-print.

 Wood Look Tile Cons